-Deborah Lucas is the Sloan Distinguished Professor of Finance at MIT’s Sloan School of Management, and the Director of the MIT Golub Center for Finance and Policy.
+Deborah Lucas is the Sloan Distinguished Professor of Finance at the MIT Sloan School of Management and Director of the MIT Golub Center for Finance and Policy.

-Lucas received her BA, MA, and a PhD in economics, all from the University of Chicago.
+Lucas received her BA, MA, and a PhD in economics from the University of Chicago.